virtualagc/virtualagc/yaShuttle/README.md

 Here's my current progress and plan.

-A Backus-Naur Form (BNF) description of the HAL/S language appears in the contemporary documentation, in (AppendiX G of the HAL/S Language Specification](https://www.ibiblio.org/apollo/Shuttle/HAL_S%20Language%20Specification%20Nov%202005.pdf#page=209).
+A Backus-Naur Form (BNF) description of the HAL/S language appears in the contemporary documentation, in [AppendiX G of the HAL/S Language Specification](https://www.ibiblio.org/apollo/Shuttle/HAL_S%20Language%20Specification%20Nov%202005.pdf#page=209).
 The link is to the latest version of the specification that's available, although as far as I can tell, the same description appears in the very earliest available version, as well as in the original source code, modulo typos.
 I have converted that into a machine-readable form, namely the file

     HAL-S.bnf